determines which forms ld evaluates

 interactively'' we mean that the query is printed to *standard-co*

-and a response is read from *standard-oi*
+and a response is read from *standard-oi*.
+The alist can be used to

 obtain a ``default value'' for each query id.
-If this value is nil
+If this value is nil,

 then the query is handled interactively.
 In all other cases, the